 If you have "refused" to pay court-ordered child support, or "willfully failed" to do so, you are barred from receiving U.S. citizenship on moral character grounds and should consult with a lawyer before applying.
-(See the U.S. Citizenship and Immigration Services (USCIS) regulations at 8 C.F.R. § 316.10.)
+(See the government regulations at 8 C.F.R. § 316.10.)
+Even if there wasn't a court order, or even if your children are overseas, the USCIS offer can look into the matter and decide on a discretionary basis that failure to support your children indicates a lack of good moral character.

-However, the language of the regulations refers to situations where the applicant was acting intentionally in not paying child support.
+However, the language of the USCIS regulations refers to situations where the applicant was acting intentionally in not paying child support.
 The implication is that the person could have done so, but wouldn't.
-That leaves room to show (ideally with the help of an experienced immigration lawyer) that you didn't really "refuse" or "willfully fail" to pay child support, but simply could not pay, for reasons beyond your control.
+That leaves room to show (ideally with the help of an experienced immigration lawyer) that you didn't really "refuse" or "willfully fail" to pay, but simply could not pay, for reasons beyond your control.

 Another possibility (more appropriate if any concern exists that your failure will be found willful) is to show USCIS that the good side of your character outweighs the bad.
 In that case, however, you will have to wait for the same amount of time that you are required to have been a permanent resident before applying for citizenship (five years for most people).
 The clock will not start ticking until the date of your last failure to send a child support check.